timeester3648/MultiEngine-UTL/docs/guide_reserved_names.md

 Due to the header-only nature of the library, all internal identifiers can be accessed from outside.

-Identifiers that are not a part of public interface are considered **implementation identifiers**.
+Identifiers that are not a part of the public interface are considered **implementation identifiers**.
 All such identifiers are prefixed with `_` and follow a standardized naming convention that aims to reduce the probability of accidental name collisions.

 ## Reserved Local Identifiers